University of Taipei

-University of Taipei (UT; 臺北市立大學 (Taipei Municipal University)) is an institution of higher education in Taipei, Taiwan.
+University of Taipei (UT; 臺北市立大學 (Taipei Municipal University)) is a public university in Taipei, Taiwan.
 Located in Taipei metropolitan area, the university has two campuses, the Tianmu Campus in Shilin District and the Bo'ai Campus in Zhongzheng District.
 It is the only university under the administration of Taipei City Government.

 Established by the merger of Taipei Municipal University of Education and the Taipei Physical Education College in August 2013, University of Taipei can trace its roots to the late 19th century.